 Light-duty diesel engine technicians service and repair diesel engines and associated systems.
 The program will focus on electrical and electronic systems diagnosis, as well as engine performance and emissions systems.

 While many diesel engine systems and principles are similar to gasoline vehicles, there are major differences in the fuel induction and emissions controls systems on these engines.
 Light-duty diesel trained technicians have specific service skills that are in high demand in dealerships and automotive repair shops.

 Automotive Light Duty Diesel Engine Tech (ALD1) is a 28-credit hour, two-semester TCC that prepares students to service light-duty diesel vehicles.
 The five courses in this TCC include: Automotive Technology Introduction (2), Automotive Electrical Systems (7), Automotive Engine Repair (6), Automotive Engine Performance (7), and Automotive Light Duty Diesel Engines (6).

 Automotive Technology graduates troubleshoot complete automotive systems for diagnosis, service, and repair.
-Graduates positions as service technicians, inspectors, and maintenance and repair mechanics.
+Graduates are qualified to work as service technicians, inspectors, and maintenance and repair mechanics.
 According to the 2020 U.S. Bureau of Labor and Statistics, these positions earn an average pay of $44K annually, and upwards of $70K, depending on the position within the industry.
 Automotive Technology graduates had a 98.5% placement in field for AY20.